How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative Learning: Modeling lexical decision making

 \subsection{Predicting reaction times}

-For assessing whether incremental learning in the course of the experiment is taking place, we make use of generalized additive regression models (GAMs) fitted to participants' response latencies.
+For assessing whether incremental learning in the course of the experiment is taking place, we make use of generalized additive regression models (GAMs) fitted to participants' response latencies\footnote{ According to \citet{thul2021using}, GAMs are complex, advanced techniques that are not fully understood and that come with potential side-effects.
+However, \citet{baayen2022note} show that the problem reported by Thul et al. is due to a bug in the \textbf{mgcv} package, which has been fixed from version 1.8-36 onwards. }\footnote{We also ran two generalised linear mixed models predicting participants' decisions from the same set of predictors.
+These models gave very similar results to the models based on reaction times and can be found in the Supplementary Materials.}.
 We distinguish between two kinds of predictors: classical predictors with a long history of exploration, and model-based predictors.
 The former are invariant with respect to experimental time (trial), the latter crucially depend on the learning history in the course of the experiment.
 We discuss these predictors in turn.